 7. 21 foot drop.
 A thick layer of bedrock holds back the waters of Lake Superior where it joins the St. Marys River.
 This drop prevented boats from passing through.
 This reddish sandstone lines most of Lake Superior southern shores and is about 1000 feet-thick.
 The Fairbanks Scale Company, which is still in business today, built the first permanent lock, State Lock.

 8. 3-4 cents per ton- From 1855 to 1881, this was the toll, but today it is free.

 9. The propeller in Soo Locks Park is from a steamer named the Independence, which exploded just northwest of today’s locks.
 One crewman is said to have survived a trip down the rapids on a hay bale from the ship.

 Now that you know more about the Soo Locks, come and visit us during Engineer’s Weekend, when you can go into the locks and get up close and personal with this engineering marvel!
 Can’t make it that one day of the year?
 You can visit the Soo Locks Park anytime between late March and Mid-January to see the freighters go through the locks.

 Engineer’s Day is always the last Friday in June, which falls on the 30th in 2017.
-See what Engineer’s Weekend is all about in the video below.

 Have you been to the Soo Locks?
 Tell us about your experience!